-From its founding in 1947, Merrimack College always enjoyed good relations with the Jewish community of the Merrimack Valley.
+From its founding in 1947, Merrimack College has enjoyed strong relations with the Jewish community of the Merrimack Valley.

-The first president of the college, Father Vincent McQuade, OSA, included members of the Jewish community in his efforts to found the institution.
+The first president of the college, the Rev. Vincent McQuade, O.S.A., included members of the Jewish community in his efforts to found the institution.
 In 1995, Merrimack established the Center for the Study of Jewish-Christian Relations as a further step in strengthening Jewish-Christian relations and dialogue, as called for by the Second Vatican Council.

 This important initiative, conceived and advanced by Padraic O’Hare, professor of religious and theological studies, has grown over the past 20 years to become an important part of the college’s academic and social landscape.

-In 2008, with the encouragement of Rabbi Robert Goldstein of Temple Emanuel in Andover, Massachusetts, then chair of the center’s board of directors, we expanded our mission to include Muslims and became the Center for the Study of Jewish-Christian-Muslim Relations.
+In 2008, with the encouragement of Rabbi Robert Goldstein of Temple Emanuel in Andover, Massachusetts, then chair of the center’s board of directors, the center expanded its mission to include Muslims and became the Center for the Study of Jewish-Christian-Muslim Relations.
 The college has concentrated its interreligious dialogue to the “people of the book” as an extension of its Catholic mission and Augustinian heritage.

 This mission is carried out through such programs as:

 - Frequent public lectures by leading scholars and activists in the field.

 - Curricular and co-curricular offerings, including academic travel courses for students.

 - The nation’s first undergraduate academic program in Jewish-Christian-Muslim studies.